sifatjamil369/web-automation-selenium-java/README.md

 Delete the account in case of unfinished run (Email: sifatjamil369@gmail.com, Password: 12345).

-In case the test file cannot be found, please 'Invalidate Cache' and restart the IDE.
+In case of errors such as 'Test file cannot be found', please 'Invalidate Cache' and restart the IDE.